dannyk96/danfe/pgplot/README.md

 #### Future

 It is hoped to port Danplot to a future graphics subsystem.
-This might be Qt ot raw X11 tbc.
+This might be Qt or raw X11 tbc.
 Also planned is to make more use of PGPLOT routines - eg to make the graphics window full screen and to allow animation on screen (as was done under Salford FTN95).

-The howto to build PGPLTO is taken from: http://pendientedemigracion.ucm.es/info/Astrof/software/howto/howto-pgplot.html
+The howto to build PGPLOT is taken from: http://pendientedemigracion.ucm.es/info/Astrof/software/howto/howto-pgplot.html

 ### Installation: method 1 - download prebuilt package